Noobify2012/Drippy-text/res/Readme.md

 - I was able to remove a bunch of code for executing the depth first and breadth first searches.

-- Made the player able to move via direction instead of by index like project 3 by implementing a look up for my final edge list.
+- Made the player able to move via direction instead of by index like project 3 by implementing a lookup for my final edge list.

-- lots of private methods were added to handle all the object passing and maintenance.
+- Lots of private methods were added to handle all the object passing and maintenance.

+- I obviously added the Otyugh, the ability to shoot, the ability to smell the Otyugh, as well as the crooked arrow objects and spread them among the caves and tunnels at the same percentage as the treasure.

+- I changed how I updated the players update location method by decoupling the pickup method allowing the player the choice to pick up or not.

+- I added a isAlive and reachedEnd method that checks if the player is alive or if the player has reached the end cave and the game is over.

+- I also changed my random number generator to more consistently produce the same results by producing just single random numbers with the same seed across the entire program.

 # Assumptions

 - A player will always want to pick up all treasure and doesn't have a limit to how much treasure they can carry.
+There is no point in not picking up all treasure in a cave.

 - The player does not care about any treasure or nodes in the cave that serves as the end point.